pocomane/little_unix_for_windows/Readme.md

 If you want copy some utility that have the same name of one supplied by busybox (e.g. grep), you can simply overwrite the link in the /usr/bin directory.
-In case you have to re-run the bblink script as described in the installation section, there should be no problems since it can detect if a file is a link or a binary.
+In case you have to re-run the dofix script as described in the installation section, there should be no problems since it can detect if a file is a link or a binary.